English Danish

 Learning objectives

-This course aims to consolidate strategic managerial insights to collaborative (sharing and platform) business models in a tourism and hospitality context – with a specific focus on balancing between economic, social and environmental aspects of sustainability.
+This course aims to consolidate organizational behavioural insights with specific focus managing change and organizational transformations in a tourism and hospitality context.
 The specific learning objectives of the course are the following:

-• Apply these models and concepts, singly or combined to fit a concrete case situation under study and critically assess the value and relevance of models, concepts and theories presented throughout the course in relation to their practical application in a relevant case.
+• Critically assess the value and relevance of models, concepts and theories presented throughout the course in relation to their practical application

-• To follow academic conventions in the written presentation.
+• Follow academic conventions in the written presentation.

 Course prerequisites